honojs/hono/deno_dist/README.md

 ## Migration

-Migration guide is available on [docs/MIGRATION.md](docs/MIGRATION.md)
+Migration guide is available on [docs/MIGRATION.md](docs/MIGRATION.md).

 ## Contributing

 Contributions Welcome!
 You can contribute in the following ways.

-- Fix bugs.
-- Create built-in or third-party middleware.
-- Propose new feature.
+- Create an Issue - Propose a new feature.
+Report a bug.
-- Refactor the code.
-- Write an article about Hono on your Blog.
-- Fix a typo.
+- Pull Request - Fix a bug and typo.
+Refactor the code.
-- etc.
+- Create third-party middleware - Instruct below.
+- Share - Share your thoughts on the Blog, Twitter, and others.
+- Make your application - Please try to use Hono.

+For more details, see [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md).

 ## Contributors